 These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.

 Time frame: Within 10 days prior to departure (non-commercial)

 At this stage, we provide detailed templates for your veterinarian and answer any questions regarding the proper completion of all forms.

 Proper paperwork prevents hangups at customs

 EU Health Certificate

-This will be provided by your PetRelocation Specialist.
+This will be provided by your dedicated relocation coordinator.
 This is the standard Health Certificate to be filled out by your accredited veterinarian and must be signed in a different color than that of the certificate's printing (usually blue ink).
 This certificate is valid for 10 days from the date of issue by the official veterinarian until the date of the checks at the EU point of entry.
-For the purpose of further movements within the EU, this certificate will be valid for a total of 4 months from the date of issue or until the date of expiration of the rabies vaccination, whichever date is earlier.
+For the purpose of further movements within the EU,

 The forms below must be sent to your local USDA for their stamp of approval.
 Please contact your PetRelocation Specialist to learn more about best way of managing this.

 Your vet should have these in stock.
 It’s a good idea to call ahead and ask.
 This is an international health certificate that needs to be completed by your vet within 10 days of departure.*